Table of Content:

 - What is a Waterpik?

-Is waterpik a substitute for brushing or flossing?
+- Can using a Waterpik substitute for brushing or flossing?

-While using a Waterpik can be a great addition to your oral hygiene routine, it is not a substitute to brushing and flossing.
-Water pressure is no substitute for manual cleaning.
-Nevertheless, using a water floss can be very effective when combined with brushing and flossing.
-Your water floss will flush out loose food particles removed by brushing and flossing for even cleaner teeth.
-Plus, this prevents food and plaque from reattaching to tooth surfaces.
-The best way to use a Waterpik is to brush and floss your teeth first, then use your water floss to complete your oral hygiene routine.
+Using a Waterpik can be a great supplement to your oral hygiene routine.
+However, you should not substitute using a Waterpik for regular brushing and flossing.
+After all, water pressure is no substitute for manually cleaning your teeth.
+Nevertheless, using a Waterpik can be very effective when combined with proper brushing and flossing.
+Using a Waterpik flushes out loose food particles and plaque and prevents them from reattaching to teeth surfaces.
+The best way to use a Waterpik is to brush and floss first, then use your Waterpik to complete your oral hygiene routine.

 While using Waterpik can be a great supplement to your hygiene routine, not everyone needs to use one.
 In fact, most people do just fine with brushing and flossing alone without the need to use a Waterpik.
 However, here are some cases which are great candidates for using a Waterpik and would significantly benefit from using one: